Child Support Modification Lawyers in Salt Lake County

 Child support orders can be later modified if circumstances have changed.
 A Utah judge may modify the existing order to bring the amount of child support in line with changes in the situation.

 For example, if one parent’s income has significantly increased or decreased, the court may find it appropriate to adjust the amount of child support.
 You may have multiple reasons why you need to seek a modification to increase or decrease the child support amount.

-Our experienced Salt Lake County child support modification lawyers at Eric M. Swinyard & Associates, PLLC in Draper can guide you through the process of legally pursuing a modification and ensure that your rights are fully protected throughout the process.
+Our experienced Salt Lake County child support modification lawyers at Eric M. Swinyard & Associates, PLLC in South Jordan can guide you through the process of legally pursuing a modification and ensure that your rights are fully protected throughout the process.

 Reasons to Modify Child Support

 To successfully modify a child support order, you need to prove to a judge that a substantial change of circumstances has occurred since the time that the original order was issued.
 The change may be either temporary or permanent.

 The court may grant a child support modification if:

 - There has been a significant increase in the income of the parent who pays the child support (normally 10% or more).

 - There has been a significant decrease in the income of the parent who receives the child support (normally 10% or more).